tetrapharmakon/species/_lectures/0-motivations.md

 (1+x)^{p+q}&=& \displaystyle\sum_{n=0}^{p+q} \binom{p+q}n x^n
 \end{array}
 $$

-the claim follows from comparing coefficients.
+the claim now follows from comparing coefficients.

 There is however another way to argue: the *number* $\binom pk$ is nothing but the cardinality of the *set* of injections $N \hookrightarrow P$ if $N$ is a $n$-set and $P$ is a $P$-set.
 Thus, the question we have is: why is the cardinality of the set of injections $N \hookrightarrow P+Q$ equal to the product of the cardinalities of the sets $\text{Inj}(K,P)$ and $\text{Inj}(N\setminus K,Q)$?
 In the category $\bf Set$ coproducts and monomorphisms are pullback-stable, so to determine an injection $f:N\hookrightarrow P+Q$ it is sufficient to determine the sets $I,J$ in the pullbacks